 \subsection{Ferromagnetism in the SU($N$) Fermi-Hubbard model}

-We now discuss the nature of the FM ground-state in the SU($N$) Fermi-Hubbard model.
+We now discuss the nature of the FM ground state in the SU($N$) Fermi-Hubbard model.
 It has been clarified that, near the commensurate fillings $(n_{\mathrm{tot}}=1, 2, \cdots, N-1)$, magnetic fluctuations are strongly enhanced and the FM state is stabilized at low temperatures under strong interactions.
-When the holes are doped in the system with $1/N$ filling ($n_{\mathrm{tot}}=1$), the FM state consists of $N-1$ empty flavors and one metallic flavor.
+Upon hole doping in the system with $1/N$ filling ($n_{\mathrm{tot}}=1$), the FM state consists of $N-1$ empty flavors and one metallic flavor.
 This state is naturally interpreted as a generalization of Nagaoka ferromagnetism.
-By contrast, in the other FM states found in our analysis, the Mott insulating state is realized in $N-1$ flavors and the other remains metallic.
-Therefore, these ordered states can be characterized by the spontaneous flavor-selective Mott state with the flavor imbalance vector $\bm{v}_N$.
+By contrast, in the other FM states found in our analysis, $N-1$ flavors are Mott insulating, while the remaining flavor remains metallic.
+Therefore, these ordered states can be characterized by the spontaneous flavor-selective Mott state with the flavor-imbalance vector $\bm{v}_N$.
 A key point is that $(N-1)$ flavors are band or Mott insulating while the remaining flavor stays itinerant due to the lack of interaction-energy cost for hopping.
 Since the kinetic energy of this itinerant flavor stabilizes the ordered state, they may be regarded as the generalized Nagaoka ferromagnetism extended to the commensurate fillings.